 Infrastructure as a Service (IaaS) is the second most widely deployed version of cloud computing services, after Software as a Service, and with good reason.
 It is the form of cloud services IT shops from small to large have turned to rather than deploy their own on-premises solutions.

 IaaS has changed enterprise IT by enabling companies to extend their IT infrastructure by renting, rather than buying, computing resources.
+For everything you need to know on choosing cloud providers for your business, read our comprehensive guide to cloud computing.

 What is IaaS?